Where to stay in the Canary Islands?

 Budget trip and longer stays

-To keep your accommodation budget down, we recommend looking at apartments and holiday rentals, which are often the best value, especially if you cook a little.
-Avoid ultra-touristy areas in high season, book early, and also consider neighborhoods slightly back from the seafront.
+To keep your accommodation budget down, we recommend looking at apartments and vacation rentals, which are often the best value, especially if you cook a little.
+Avoid ultra-touristy areas in high season, book early, and also consider neighborhoods set slightly back from the seafront.
 The longer you stay in one place, the more you’ll reduce transport-related expenses.

 FAQ - Where to stay in the Canary Islands

-Which island should you choose for a first trip to the Canary Islands ?
+Which island should you choose for a first trip to the Canary Islands?

 If it’s your first time, Tenerife is often the easiest choice: the island is very diverse and you can do a lot without changing accommodation every two days.
 For our part, we truly fell in love with this island: from one area to another, you sometimes feel like you’re changing atmosphere completely.